maitrungduc1410/react-native-zalo-kit/README.md

 After that you'll get your Zalo App Key, and you'll need to use it for next sections

+**Note**: you're recommended to turn your Zalo app to `Live Mode` in order to get full functionalities.

 ## iOS
 Run the following command to setup for iOS:
 ```